-Over a 20 year career in coffee, Scott McMartin has vast experience managing global coffee supply relationships, leading a team of 20 coffee quality managers, and developing coffee blends for fortune 500 countries.
+Over a 30 year career in coffee, Scott McMartin has vast experience managing global coffee supply relationships, leading teams of coffee quality managers, and developing coffee blends for Fortune 500 companies.

-Much of Scott’s work has involved meeting specific client needs from a flavor profile perspective, while other work has focused on the creation of new products lines and line extensions.
-Among Scott’s projects during a 19-year career he created dozens of coffee blends including (a beer brewed with a proprietary coffee extract added for flavor), and single cup pods for multiple platforms.
+Much of Scott’s work has involved meeting specific client needs from a flavor profile perspective, while other work has focused on innovation and the creation of new products and line extensions.
+Among Scott’s projects during his career, he created dozens of coffee blends, ready to drink coffee and tea beverages, developed a line of coffee infused chocolates, and even created a line of coffee ice cream.

-In Scott’s early experience with coffee roasting came from time spent on a four- barrel sample roaster with his mentor Alfred Peet.
-Scott describes Alfred as a “very thorough and regimented teacher” and learned the art, science and philosophy of roasting through hours spent practicing.
-Each session ended with tasting roasted batches and detailing the effect of roast the resulting cup.
+In Scott’s early experience with coffee, roasting came from time spent on a four- barrel sample roaster with his mentor Alfred Peet.
+Scott describes Alfred as a “very thorough and regimented teacher” and learned the art, science, and philosophy of roasting through hours spent practicing.
+Each session ended with tasting roasted batches and detailing the effect of the roast on the resulting cup.

-Throughout his career Scott kept involved with the roasting process and determined roast levels and ranges for each coffee roasted by global roasting operations.
-Which ultimately led to him to starting his own roasting company Fundamental Coffee.
+Throughout his career, Scott remained involved with the roasting process and determined roast levels and ranges for each coffee roasted by global roasting operations.
+This skill ultimately led to him to starting his own coffee company, Fundamental Coffee.